Can Travis Scott’s Cacti be Budweiser for Gen Z?

 As Scott tells the story, he pitched a drink to AB InBev that he wanted to consume—something that would be smooth and palate pleasing.
 Scott has never been particularly into beer.
 And while he likes agave notes from tequila, he says spirit-based drinks can be tough to casually sip.

 “The taste is so, just weird and super mad strong.
 And I was just telling everyone, like, ‘Yo, I’ve always had simple taste buds.
-I’m such a picky eater.
+I’m such a picky eater.’
 I’m the simplest when it comes to beverage, food, anything,” says Scott.
 “I wanted to just create something that I would like!
-What’s so crazy about this is it would be hard to get behind something…that’s just not personally representative to what you like.”
+What’s so crazy about this is it would be hard to get behind something . . . that’s just not personally representative to what you like.”

 In the past, AB InBev had always developed a product first and found a celebrity partner second.
-(When Lance Armstrong endorsed Michelob Ultra in 2011, for instance, he had nothing to do with low carb beer development.)
+(When Lance Armstrong endorsed Michelob Ultra in 2011, for instance, he had nothing to do with low-carb beer development.)
 Now, for the first time the company is doing what we’ve seen happening more and more across business: enlisting and supporting a creative partner who wants to co-develop any new product from the ground up.

 “I just try to wear as many hats as I can.
 And I love this shit so much that I just try to be so dialed into it,” says Scott of his business ventures.
 “We try to work on every process.
-I try not [to be]…a poster person.
+I try not [to be] . . . a poster person.
 No, it’s like I’m obsessive about being involved.
 It’s part of my identity.”

 AB InBev recognizes Scott as the founder and creator of Cacti, but the terms of the agreement behind ownership and profit sharing are confidential.